The Tien Shan Mountains is one of the best mountain ranges that you can visit if you’re seeking solitude.

 I also visited Big Almaty Lake.
 Not only is this alpine lake gorgeous, but it’s also the water supply for Almaty.
 At the end of the lake, I could make out a faint hiking path.
 Unfortunately, I didn’t have time to explore to see where it led.

 I also visited Big Almaty Lake.
 Not only is the lake gorgeous, but it’s also the water supply for Almaty.
 At the end of the lake, I could make out a faint hiking path.
 Unfortunately, I didn’t have time to explore to see where it led.

 How to Get to Shymbulak Ski Resort:

-If you’re really ambitious, you can cycle the 25 km uphill road, as I saw quite a few cyclists doing.
+If you’re really ambitious, you can cycle the 25 km uphill road to Shymbulak Ski Resort.
+I saw quite a few cyclists doing this.
 Alternatively, you can either take a taxi or bus number 6 and 12 which runs from 7:00 am to 8:00 pm daily.
-Check for exact details on the bus route as I was with a group and we drove.
+Check for exact details on the bus route.
+I was with a group and we drove.